Maxitrol 325 L Series Line Pressure Regulator

 We distribute the line pressure regulators and line pressure regulators with OPD (overpressure protection) models 325-3L, 325-5L, 325-7AL, 325-9L.

-The company's headquarters are in Southfield, Michigan with production facilities in Blissfield and Colon, Michigan.
+The company headquarters is in Southfield, Michigan,n with production facilities in Blissfield and Colon, Michigan.

 Linc Energy is a distributor for the Maxitrol line pressure regulators.